steinbrennerlab/blast-align-tree/README.md

 ## Adding a new genome to explore nicotine biosynthesis
 You can add additional genomes to the genomes subdirectory.
-You must add compile a local BLAST database for each added genome with the code
+You must add compile a local BLAST database for each added genome with the code below.

 For CDS files:
 ```
 makeblastdb -in GenomeCDS.fa -parse_seqids -dbtype nucl